Harshdev098/haze-wallet/.github/pull_request_template.md

 ---

-*Thank you for contributing to Fedimint-web-wallet!
+*Thank you for contributing to Haze Wallet!
 We look forward to reviewing your PR and getting it merged!*